esrf-bliss/Lima-camera-ueye/doc/index.rst

 Configuration
 ``````````````
-See the sdk README provide in the ueye module
+See the sdk README in camera/ueye/sdk/ directory.

 How to use
 ````````````